 These nutrient deficiencies can cause you to feel sluggish, affect how you perform and lead to serious health problems.

 Sugar enters the bloodstream quickly and causes a rapid surge in energy levels, followed by a rapid crash.
 While the initial sugar high may give you a few minutes of increased energy and focus, the overall impact of these constant fluctuations in energy caused by eating too much refined sugar is negative.

 It makes it very difficult to concentrate for long periods of time and causes you to become unproductive and makes you feel lethargic.
 Check out this FREE course on how to repair your body from too much sugar.

 3. Sugar Causes Weight Gain

 Sugar is also hidden in many foods such as breads, sauces and sodas.
 Because it doesn’t satisfy your appetite in the same way that other foods do, these hidden sugars add extra calories without you even noticing and cause you to gain weight.
-That is why it is important to seek out healthy, no-added sugar foods including no-added sugar cherries and more.
+That is why it is important to seek out healthy, no-added sugar foods including no-added sugar cherries, cherry juice and more.

 4. Sugar Causes Liver Damage

 Many of the refined sugars in foods come in the form of fructose.
 When you eat too much fructose, it overloads the liver and causes it to turn fructose into fat.
 This then leads to fatty liver disease and many other liver problems which have a negative impact on your energy levels, digestion and overall health.